joerivanveen/faq-with-categories/readme.md

 - Filtering and searching the FAQs only work with javascript enabled (but then again, so does most of Wordpress)

-- The filter displays all the categories currently, also the categories without faqs, this will be fixed in a future release

 ## Short codes

 You may use the following shortcodes, of course certain combinations do not make sense and may produce erratic behaviour.